Skatteetaten/mva-meldingen/docs/mvameldingen_eng/informasjonsmodell/index.md

 ## Compensation in the general VAT-report
-From 01.01.2023, the specification " Purchase with right to VAT compensation" will be added to 5 codes in the VAT report, in addition to the existing specifications.
+On 01.01.2023, the specification " Purchase with right to VAT compensation" was added to 5 codes in the VAT report, in addition to the existing specifications.
 The affected codes with the new specification are 81, 83, 86, 88 and 91.
 What these codes have in common is that the import of goods and services (plus the domestic purchase of climate quotas and gold) triggers outgoing import value added tax.
 This means that businesses using these codes are either entitled to compensation for input VAT or direct right of deduction for input VAT.
 Businesses that use these codes in their ordinary VAT declaration can claim compensation by submitting the tax return for VAT compensation in addition to the general VAT-report.

 ## Examples of VAT-returns